 Cardamom, Mars B and Bonga North West all make use of existing infrastructure, limiting impact on the marine environment.

 Engineers designed the Olympus and Auger platforms to withstand the most violent storms that hit the Gulf, bringing high seas and hurricanes.
 And the projects’ advanced technologies must operate reliably under extreme water pressure and in icy conditions far below the ocean’s surface.

 Such challenges are not unique to these developments.
-All deep-water projects across the world demand significant investment, major feats of engineering and detailed steps to protect people and the environment.
+Every deep-water project demands significant investment, major feats of engineering and detailed steps to protect people and the environment.
 So why are energy companies like Shell continuing to go deeper and deeper?